murat199/ViolanceDetection/readme.md

 # Violence Detection
-The aim of this project is detect violance
+The aim of this project is detect violance.